-\textbf{Prediction phase} aims to quickly approximate the target path starting from pure noise $\tauvect_0^p \sim \mathcal{N}(0,I)$, without considering safety constraints.
+The \textbf{Prediction phase} aims to quickly approximate the target path starting from pure noise $\tauvect_0^p \sim \mathcal{N}(0,I)$, without considering safety constraints.
 Starting from the noise, we run Euler integration to obtain the solution of the flow matching dynamics~\eqn{fm_ode}:

 where $\tauvect^\star_1$ is the exact solution of the flow matching dynamics and $\varepsilon$ is the Euler integration (prediction) error.
-To balance computational efficiency and reliability, we select small $T$ (typically $T=1$) that places $\tauvect^p_0$ sufficiently close to $\tauvect_1^\star$, making it a suitable initialization for the correction phase.
+To balance computational efficiency and reliability, we select small $T^p$ (typically $T^p=1$) that places $\tauvect^p_1$ sufficiently close to $\tauvect_1^\star$, making it a suitable initialization for the correction phase.

-\textbf{Correction phase} starts from the path in the prediction phase $\tauvect_0^c=\tauvect_1^p$, unlike $\tauvect_0^p$ in the prediction phase.
-In this phase, the path is refined by (i) decreasing the discretization error $\varepsilon$ and (ii) enforcing safety constraints.
+The \textbf{Correction phase} starts from the path in the prediction phase $\tauvect_0^c=\tauvect_1^p$, unlike $\tauvect_0^p$ in the prediction phase.
+In this phase, the path is refined by (i) reducing the discretization error $\varepsilon$ and (ii) enforcing safety constraints.